GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 on a single object (as opposed to the callback version receiving them as separate arguments to the callback).

-### Blog post: Chrome Web Store Analytics Revamp {: #cws-analytics-revamp }
+### Blog post: Chrome Web Store analytics revamp {: #cws-analytics-revamp }

 July 28, 2022

 Chrome Web Store has a revamped item analytics experience for the Chrome Web Store Developer Dashboard.
-The new dashboard is easier to understand at a glance and consolidates the most useful information upfront.
+The new dashboard is easier to understand at a glance and consolidates the most useful information up front.
 [Read the blog post](/blog/cws-analytics-revamp/) for more information.

 ### Docs update: Developer trader/non-trader disclosure {: #cws-trader-disclosure-doc }